earth-metabolome-initiative/mzmine-batch-mode-sandbox/README.md

 touch parameter_name.rs
 ```
 ### create the struct
-Create struct representing the parameter characteristics in order to be able to serialize it and correctly generate the parameter string in the final XML file.
+Create struct representing the parameter characteristics in order to be able to serialize it and correctly generate the parameter string in the final XML file.<br>
 Let's say we want to recreate the following parameter:

 ```xml